- Ama Ghana is a midwife who delivers babies at her home in Sekondi-Takoradi in the Western Region

 - Ama Ghana sat for an interview with media personality Jessica Opare-Saforo to share how she has helped to save lives in her community

-A 64-year-old midwife, Ama Ghana, who has delivered over 40 babies from instructions she received in a dream, has shared her story of how she helped saved lives in her community.
+A 64-year-old midwife, Ama Ghana, who has delivered over 40 babies from instructions she received in a dream, has shared her story of how she helped save lives in her community.

 Born in 1957, Ama Ghana lives in a town in Sekondi-Takoradi in the Western Region of Ghana, and has been instrumental in child care delivery despite not having a formal education in the field.